fhiso/tsc-governance/drafts.md

 The Pattern Datatype

-:  This standard defines a dialect of regular expressions that is readily handled by many different regular expression engines, suitable for use in discovery and basic datatype validation.
+:  This document defines a dialect of regular expressions that is readily handled by many different regular expression engines, suitable for use in discovery and basic datatype validation.
 :  Read the [latest public draft](//fhiso.org/TR/patterns) or